breadNbutter42/breadNbutter42/README.md

 - 👋 Hi, I’m @breadNbutter42 on here and on twitter.
 - 👀 I’m interested in coding for web3 defi tokens, NFT games, and interactive artworks.
 - 🌱 I’m currently learning solidity and python.
-- 💞️ I’m looking to collaborate on most anything, I recently changed careers and am excitted to learn as much as possible.
+- 💞️ I’m looking to collaborate on most anything, I recently changed careers and am excited to learn as much as possible about all things web3.
 - 📫 How to reach me: mountainsunrise79 at gmail or breadNbutter42 on twitter.

 <!---